Skip to content

 }

-\[ \begin{aligned} T(n) & = 2n(n + 1) + (5n + 1) + 2 & \text{Complete Count (-.-|||)} \newline & = 2n^2 + 7n + 3 \newline T(n) & = n^2 + n & \text{Simplified Count (o.O)} \end{aligned} \]
+\[ \begin{aligned} T(n) & = 2n(n + 1) + (5n + 1) + 2 & \text{Complete count (-.-|||)} \newline & = 2n^2 + 7n + 3 \newline T(n) & = n^2 + n & \text{Simplified count (o.O)} \end{aligned} \]

-Operation Count \(T(n)\) Time Complexity \(O(f(n))\)
+Number of Operations \(T(n)\) Time Complexity \(O(f(n))\)

 \(100000\) \(O(1)\)